-Type of Home: Modern Farmhouse Inspired Colonial
+Type of Home: Modern Farmhouse Inspired Colonial Built In 2018

-We have recently been hearing from clients that they no longer want an island AND a kitchen table AND a dining room table.
-In response, we have started removing formal dining rooms from floor plans so that the eating area open to the kitchen is large enough for gatherings.
+We have recently been hearing from clients that they no longer want an island AND a kitchen table AND a dining room table.😵 In response, we have started to remove the formal dining room from floor plans and replacing them with an open concept eating area that is close to the kitchen and that is large enough for gatherings.

 In this home, the eating area is also adjacent to the family room that is also part of the open living space.

 In the family room, I created a focal point by adding some detail to the ceiling with v-groove paneling and crown molding.
 The high ceiling makes the room feel grand, while the details make it feel cozy.
 We also installed neutral pattern tiles around the fireplace for added interest!

 The first floor also features a private office that offers views out the front.